AmaranthLIS/serv4kub/README.md

-# serv4kub is service show ip.
+# serv4kub is service which show ip.
-My simple example of Kubernetes
+My simple example of service in Kubernetes